hakerdefo/pmss/README.md

 # pmss

 **pmss** (Poor Man's Screenshooter) is a simple bash front-end to screen capture utility Scrot. **pmss** lets you easily capture screenshots without having to remember various options and flags of Scrot. **pmss** also utilizes power of xdotool to make the task of taking screenshots in variety of ways not only possible but enjoyable.
 After taking that perfect screenshot **pmss** can optionaly upload the screenshot to imgur and give you image sharing links for GitHub, Reddit, Forums, Message boards, Websites, Blogs.
 Of course **pmss** will also give you direct image link and a link to delete the uploaded image.
-What's more, **pmss** will also keep a log of all the uploaded images so you can reuse the image link(s) whenever you need them or delete the image using the delete link if need be. **pmss** also helps you manage the saved screenshots.
-You'll be able to clean the whole screenshots directory with a single key press.
+What's more, **pmss** will also keep a log of all the uploaded images so you can reuse the image links whenever you need them or remove the uploaded image using the delete link if need be. **pmss** also lets you empty the whole screenshots directory with a single key press.

 ## Features :